Spectral characterization and performance of SPT-SLIM on-chip filterbank spectrometers: Measurement

 \section{Measurement}

 Characterization of the bandpasses of the SPT-SLIM experiment requires both accurate determination of band centers and bandpass shape.
-An FTS is an interferometer capable of measuring the spectral response of the filterbank spectrometers with an excellent absolute frequency calibration, but with frequency resolution limited by the size of the FTS.
-A measurement is performed by moving a mirror on a motorized platform at a constant speed, varying the differential path length and introducing a phase difference between a stationary arm and the moving arm of the interferometer.
+A Fourier Transform Spectrometer (FTS) is an interferometer capable of measuring the spectral response of the filterbank spectrometers with an excellent absolute frequency calibration, with frequency resolution ultimately limited by the size of the FTS}.
+A measurement is performed by moving a mirror on a motorized platform, varying the differential path length and introducing a phase difference between a stationary arm and the moving arm of the interferometer.
 The resulting interference signal (i.e., interferogram) measured by the detectors is the Fourier transform of the detector spectra.
-Here we note that spectroscopic wavenumbers $\sigma=\frac{1}{\lambda}=\frac{\nu}{c}$, where $c$ is the speed of light and $\nu$ is spectral frequency in units of inverse time, provides a natural frequency unit for FTS measurements.
-The focal plane was measured with the on-site FTS at the South Pole having a minimum resolution element of $d\nu\sim6$\,GHz, corresponding to $R=25$ at 150\,GHz, limited by optical systematics~\cite{Pan2020}.
-Additionally, we note that the minimum resolvable spectral resolution element, $\Delta\nu$, is constant across the spectral band.
+Here we note that spectroscopic wavenumbers $\sigma=\frac{1}{\lambda}=\frac{\nu}{c}$, where $c$ is the speed of light and $\nu$ is spectral frequency in units of inverse time, provide a natural frequency unit for FTS measurements.
+The focal plane was measured with the on-site FTS at the South Pole having a minimum resolution element of $d\nu\sim6$\,GHz, corresponding to $R=25$ at 150\,GHz, primarily limited by optical systematics (see~\cite{Pan2019,Pan2020} and the further discussion within this section).
+Additionally, we note that the minimum resolvable spectral resolution element of an FTS, $\Delta\nu$, is constant across the spectral band.
+Based on our simulation work, we deemed the on-site FTS sufficient for an initial characterization of SLIM spectrometers.
+We plan to follow up this work with higher resolution measurements in a laboratory setting.

+The SPT-SLIM spectrometers have a design resolution of $R \sim 100$, significantly greater than that of the FTS at the South Pole.
+As a result, the spectrometer channel bandpasses are unresolved and broadened by the instrumental line shape of the low-resolution FTS.
+Bandpasses directly estimated from the as-measured spectrum retrieved by the FTS would provide resolution measurements of the filterbank that is biased to lower resolution (see Fig.~\ref{fig:slimRainbow}).